stubiedoobiedoo/pdf-omr-pmerge/README.md

 The outputs will be `RESULT.mid` in the same directory, and MusicXML files for each page in `musicxml/` (these can be opened with software such as MuseScore or Finale).

 ## Setting up
 All dependencies (p2mp OMR, MIDISox for Perl) are provided in the repository, apart from `pdftk`.
 Optionally install `qpdf` if you are dealing with encrypted PDFs.
-Optionally provide MuseScore to generate MIDI files (typically this outputs a smaller size MIDI file).
+Optionally provide MuseScore to generate MIDI files (I've found that this typically outputs a smaller size MIDI file).

 ```bash
 git clone "https://github.com/kaisubr/pdf-omr-pmerge.git"